 When considering a tour to Peru there is much to think about.
 When are your vacations, how long should you travel, what places should you visit.
 Peru is a country with many different zones and each zone not only has its attractions to visit but also has its own climates that can vary from really hot to cold and rainy depending on where you are.
-Traveling to Peru in January can be a great experience for you and your family.
+Machu Travel Peru considers traveling to Peru in January can be a great experience for you and your family.

 On the coast of Peru in January is one of the best times to travel.
 Lima is in the height of summer and the beaches are the place to be.
 The local beaches are crowded and you can buy anything you like at the beach.
 If you have for example forgotten your bathing suit, then do not worry there will be someone selling one for you to purchase.
 If you did not pack your bathing cap than fear not you can buy one right there on the beach.

 Nighttime on the coast in January is a great time to spend eating outside at a coast side café in the Lima suburb of Barranco.
 Your Peru travel itinerary must include Barranco since it’s considered the artist section of Lima so you will find plenty to keep you occupied with some great bars and restaurants in Barranco.

 The winter months are a different story with Lima experiencing constant cloud cover and the days are very gray.

 Traveling south from Lima in January you will see beaches and warm and sunny weather.
 The town of Paracas is around a five-hour drive from Lima and features many lovely hotel resorts where you can spend some time relaxing.
 A few hours inland from Paracas is the desert town of Nazca, here you will see the mystifying Nazca Lines and you should take a flight over the lines to get the best view.
 Both places are great to spend some time in January.